The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Atiyah class and character

 The first Atiyah-Chern class can be seen as a coboundary in the context of $W$, which is not surprising.
 As the Weil algebra $W$ is quasi-isomorphic to the de Rham cochain over $M$ \cite{AAC11}, the modular class, being a geometric invariant, is unlikely to persist in ordinary cohomology.

-There are potential hope to recognise more Atiyah-Chern classes due to the acyclicity of $d^{DR}$ in $\Omega_{B\mathfrak g}$, which might allow us to relate those classes to more secondary invariants of Lie algebroids in $C^*(V)\subset W$ as defined in \cite{Crainic00, CF}.
+It is possible to recognise more Atiyah-Chern classes due to the acyclicity of $d^{DR}$ in $\Omega_{B\mathfrak g}$, which might allow us to relate those classes to more secondary invariants of Lie algebroids in $C^*(V)\subset W$ as defined in \cite{Crainic00, CF}.
 Nonetheless, given the absence of a clear equivariant de Rham algebra construction in the current scenario, it is uncertain whether such identifications can be established at this stage.